schmidtjacob46/salmonella-amr-prescribing/README.md

 This project tests that assumption by linking **state-level outpatient antibiotic prescribing rates** (CDC) to **AMR gene prevalence in clinical *Salmonella* isolates** (NCBI Pathogen Detection), controlling for population density and temporal trends across four US Census regions from 2015 to 2022.

+> **A note on scope:** Only ~10% of NCBI isolates could be mapped to a Census region (most list only "CDC" as collector with no state detail), so these are preliminary patterns rather than definitive conclusions.
+The findings point to interesting hypotheses worth investigating with richer geographic data.

 ---

 ## Key Findings